IN THE NEWS

 LEEDS, ME — FOR IMMEDIATE RELEASE

-Republican front-runner for Governor Bobby Charles today slammed Augusta Democrats for rushing through legislation to expand ranked-choice voting to all statewide elections, including the governor, just months before voters head to the polls.
+Republican front-runner for Governor Bobby Charles today blasted Augusta Democrats for rushing through legislation to expand ranked-choice voting to all statewide elections, including Governor, just months before voters head to the polls.

-The bill, passed by the Democrat-controlled House and Senate, would overhaul Maine’s election system despite a prior unanimous Maine Supreme Court ruling finding ranked-choice voting unconstitutional in certain statewide races.
+The bill, passed by the Democrat-controlled House and Senate, would overhaul Maine’s election system despite a prior unanimous Maine Supreme Court advisory opinion finding ranked-choice voting unconstitutional in certain statewide races.

 “Changing the rules in the middle of an election cycle is not democracy, it’s desperation,” Charles said.
-“Augusta Democrats see the writing on the wall.
-Crime is rising.
-Costs are crushing families.
-Their policies are failing.
-So now they want to rewrite the election rules to protect their power.”
+“Augusta Democrats see their policies failing and now they want to rewrite the election rules in a way that benefits their side and protects their power.”

-Charles pointed to the 2017 Maine Supreme Court advisory opinion that found ranked-choice voting conflicts with the Maine Constitution’s requirement that certain statewide races be decided by plurality.
+Charles pointed to the 2017 Maine Supreme Court advisory opinion finding ranked-choice voting conflicts with the Maine Constitution’s requirement that certain statewide races be decided by plurality.

 “If you believe in the Constitution, you don’t ignore it when it becomes inconvenient,” Charles said.
-“You don’t jam through sweeping changes months before an election and hope the courts sort it out later.”
+“You don’t jam through sweeping changes months before an election, especially when those changes could advantage one party over another.”

-Charles also raised serious concerns about election administration under Secretary of State Shenna Bellows, who would be responsible for implementing any expansion of ranked-choice voting.
+Charles also raised serious concerns about election administration under Secretary of State Shenna Bellows, who would be responsible for implementing any expansion of ranked-choice voting in a gubernatorial race in which she herself is a candidate.

 Charles reiterated his support for voter ID and stronger election safeguards.

 “This is about trust,” he said.
-“Elections must be transparent, constitutional, and fair to every candidate and every voter.
+“Elections must be transparent, constitutional, and fair.
 You don’t change the system midstream because you’re afraid of losing.”

-“As Governor, I will fight for election integrity, voter ID, constitutional order, and full transparency.
-Maine elections belong to Maine voters, not to political insiders in Augusta.”
+“As Governor, I will fight for election integrity, voter ID, and constitutional order.
+Maine elections belong to Maine voters, not political insiders in Augusta.”

 Paid for by Bobby Charles for Maine Governor Campaign Committee